blindman67/GrooverGeom/README.md

 Extensions
-I have included some extensions for more complex geometry (shapes) and rendering (render)
+I have included some extensions for more complex geometry (shapes) and rendering (render) The list of extensions is growing
+Render, for rendering to the 2D canvas context, adds the following functions to primitives
+    moveTo // move to the start
+    lineTo // line to start
+    draw  // adds the primitive to the current path lable // lables the primitive with text mark // marks the primitve at its defing vecs shapes, for complex shapes made of groups of primitive. polygon, roundedPill, roundedPath UI, Simple UI interface for selecting and moving points.
+Will be a full UI for all primitives when done.
+SVG, For SVG (currently just a stub) adds the following functions to primitives toSVG    // returns a string representation of the primitive as SVG toSVGPath  // returns a string representation of the primitive as a SVG path fromSVG  // set the primitive to conform to the supplied SVG

 An important aim of this code is speed I do this via duplication and what will seem a very unstructured approch.